Last updated on March 28th, 2026

 Mexico City possesses one of the highest concentrations of museums in the world, making it hard to choose which one to stop by first.

-Luckily one of the most popular ones is free, the modern-looking Museo Soumaya, making our decision process that much easier.
+Luckily, one of the most popular ones is free, the modern-looking Museo Soumaya, making our decision process that much easier.

 See the beautiful House of Tiles (Casa de los Azulejos)

-Admire the Tiffany stained-glass ceiling inside the elegant Gran Hotel in the Mexico City Historic Center
+Admire the Tiffany-stained-glass ceiling inside the elegant Gran Hotel in the Mexico City Historic Center

-This is an easy one to miss since you will not just randomly walk into this stained glass.
-To visit the iconic Tifanny stained glass you have to go inside the lobby of the Gran Hotel in Mexico City.
+To visit the iconic Tiffany-stained-glass, you have to go inside the lobby of the Gran Hotel in Mexico City.

-We hope you found this list of the free things to do in Mexico City as a first-time visitor helpful for your upcoming trip.
+We hope you found this list of the best free things to do in Mexico City as a first-time visitor helpful for your upcoming trip.